gretelai/gretel-hybrid/charts/gretel-agent/README.md

 | `gretelConfig.extraCaCert`               | PEM certificate file contents to be used by the agent/workers                | `""`                       |
 | `gretelConfig.imageRegistryOverrideHost` | URL to override the image registry used to fetch worker images               | `""`                       |
 | `gretelConfig.preventAutoscalerEviction` | Adds an annotation to Gretel jobs to prevent being evicted by the autoscaler | `true`                     |

+> If you're using a secrets store CSI driver and would like to store your Gretel API key using an external service (like AWS Secrets Manager), [sync your external secret as a k8s secret](https://secrets-store-csi-driver.sigs.k8s.io/topics/sync-as-kubernetes-secret) and pass the name of the resulting k8s secret to `gretelConfig.apiKeySecretRef`.
+The opaque secret should contain the GRETEL_API_KEY key with your API key as the value.
+Leave `gretelConfig.apiKey` unset when using `gretelConfig.apiKeySecretRef`.